Elvis10ten/notes/src/nand.md

 Integer numbers are unbounded: for any given number $x$, there are integers that are less than $x$ and integers greater than $x$.
 However, computers are finite machines that use a fixed word size for representing numbers.
 An 8-bit register can represent $2^8 = 256$ different things.
 Using $n$ bits, we can represent all the nonnegative integers ranging from $0$ to $2^n - 1$.

 ---
-The three common methods of extending the binary numeral system to represent <em>signed numbers</em> (i.e. positive, negative, and zero numbers) numbers are:
+The three common methods of extending the binary numeral system to represent <mark>signed numbers</mark> (i.e. positive, negative, and zero numbers) numbers are:
 * Sign–magnitude,
 * Ones' complement, and
 * Two's complement.